Jason94/coalton-io/README.markdown

 # `coalton-io` - Functional Applications in Coalton

 _coalton-io_ provides tools to write pure, functional programs in Coalton that can perform necessary tasks like:
+* Robust exception handling & Resource safety
 * Mutable data
 * Random numbers
 * Terminal & File IO
 * Multithreading
-* Safely sharing data between threads
+* Safely sharing data between threads (_coalton-io_ provides Atomic variables, MVars, MChans, and a Software Transactional Memory system)

-_coalton-io_ also provides all of this functionality for free if you want to write your own underlying effect type.
+_coalton-io_ also extends all of this functionality for free if you want to write your own underlying effect type.

 ## Example Usage